-- results of clinical trials of our product candidates, including roxadustat and pamrevlumab; - the timing of the release of results of and regulatory updates regarding our clinical trials; - the level of expenses related to any of our product candidates or clinical development programs; - results of clinical trials of our competitors' products; - safety issues with respect to our product candidates or our competitors' products; - · regulatory actions with respect to our product candidates and any approved products or our competitors' products; - fluctuations in our financial condition and operating results, which will be significantly affected by the manner in which we recognize revenue from the achievement of milestones under our collaboration agreements; - adverse developments concerning our collaborations and our manufacturers; - the termination of a collaboration or the inability to establish additional collaborations; - the publication of research reports by securities analysts about us or our competitors or our industry or negative recommendations or withdrawal of research coverage by securities analysts; - the inability to obtain adequate product supply for any approved drug product or inability to do so at acceptable prices; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - the ineffectiveness of our internal controls; - our failure or the failure of our competitors to meet analysts' projections or guidance that we or our competitors may give to the market;
+- results of clinical trials of our product candidates, including roxadustat and pamrevlumab; - the timing of the release of results of and regulatory updates regarding our clinical trials; - the level of expenses related to any of our product candidates or clinical development programs;

-- additions and departures of key personnel; - announced strategic decisions by us or our competitors; - changes in legislation or other regulatory developments affecting our product candidates or our industry; - fluctuations in the valuation of the biotechnology industry and particular companies perceived by investors to be comparable to us; - sales of our common stock by us, our insiders or our other stockholders; - speculation in the press or investment community; - announcement or expectation of additional financing efforts; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - changes in accounting principles; - activities of the government of China, including those related to the pharmaceutical industry as well as industrial policy generally; - performance of other U.S. publicly traded companies with significant operations in China; - terrorist acts, acts of war or periods of widespread civil unrest; - natural disasters such as earthquakes and other calamities; - changes in market conditions for biopharmaceutical stocks; - changes in general market and economic conditions; and - the other factors described in this "Risk Factors" section.
+- results of clinical trials of our competitors' products; - safety issues with respect to our product candidates or our competitors' products; - · regulatory actions with respect to our product candidates and any approved products or our competitors' products; - fluctuations in our financial condition and operating results, which will be significantly affected by the manner in which we recognize revenue from the achievement of milestones under our collaboration agreements; - adverse developments concerning our collaborations and our manufacturers; - the termination of a collaboration or the inability to establish additional collaborations; - the inability to obtain adequate product supply for any approved drug product or inability to do so at acceptable prices; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - changes in legislation or other regulatory developments affecting our product candidates or our industry; - fluctuations in the valuation of the biotechnology industry and particular companies perceived by investors to be comparable to us; - · speculation in the press or investment community; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - activities of the government of China, including those related to the pharmaceutical industry as well as industrial policy generally; - performance of other U.S. publicly traded companies with significant operations in China; - changes in market conditions for biopharmaceutical stocks; and - the other factors described in this "Risk Factors" section.